if (!require("pacman")) install.packages("pacman")

 pull(mdl) %>% .[[1]]

-# Visual exploration of tpm_new
+# Visual exploration of tpm_new3.2 Document/Word-topic relations

 - Calculate mean gamma values